rpm-software-management/dnf/doc/conf_ref.rst

     RPM debug scriptlet output level.
 One of: ``critical``, ``emergency``, ``error``, ``warn``, ``info`` or ``debug``.
 Default is ``info``.

+.. _strict-label:

+``strict``
+    :ref:`boolean <boolean-label>`

+    If disabled, all unavailable packages or packages with broken dependencies given to DNF command will be skipped without raising the error causing the whole operation to fail.
+Currently works for install command only.
+The default is True.

 ``tsflags``
     :ref:`list <list-label>`